padinadrian/embedded_tools/ps2/ps2.md

 * The gray power line which powers the vibration motors is listed as 9V but can work as low as 5V.
-The power of the vibration scales with the voltage (high voltag = more vibration).
+The power of the vibration scales with the voltage (high voltage = more vibration).
 However, the motors can draw 500mA or more, so be careful about the power source.